tylerhoong-rgb/LULC-project/README.md

 ```

 > [!TIP]
 > The raw `.tif` outputs in `outputs/` may appear black in standard viewers because they contain raw class indices.
 Use the `--visualize` flag to generate a colorized `.png` version, or open the `.tif` in a GIS tool like QGIS.
+Also we probably have to fix the way it colorizes, not sure if it's what we want.

 ### Run Both
 ```bash